 FUNDING AREAS: Health and human services, education, arts and culture, community, environment, animal welfare

-IP TAKE: Groups in Hardee and Highland Counties can’t directly apply for grants with this funder, unlike ones from Polk County.
-But it’s still a good idea to get on GWCF’s radar to be considered for donor support.
+IP TAKE: Groups in Hardee and Highland Counties cannot directly apply for grants with this funder, unlike ones from Polk County.
+But it is still a good idea for grant seekers to get on GWCF’s radar to be considered for donor support.

 PROFILE: The Give Well Community Foundation (GWCF) is based in Lakeland, Florida, and also has an office in Winter Haven, Florida.
-It serves the Florida counties of Polk, Hardee, and Highlands, and has more than 280 charitable funds under management.
+It seeks to “champion charitable giving to improve the quality of life in the areas [it serves], both now and for future generations.”
+It supports the Florida counties of Polk, Hardee, and Highlands, and has more than 280 charitable funds under management.
 The foundation dates back to 1997, originally as an affiliate of the Community Foundation of Tampa Bay.
 The current name was settled upon in 2013 when the Community Foundation of Greater Lakeland joined forces with the Community Foundation of Greater Winter Haven.

 Most GWCF grants go through donor-advised funds and collaborative grantmaking initiatives.
 Most of the funds here do not accept requests, as distributions are made based on donor preference with final approval by the GWCF board of directors.
 A list of nonprofit and community funds is here.